zayabarrini/cinema/Analysis/UK.md

 Would you like a diagram or table matching each Lacanian register to moments in the film?

-You:

-For a lost soldier 1992
+# For a lost soldier 1992

-ChatGPT:

 **Lacanian Analysis of *For a Lost Soldier* (1992)**